JuliaPy/pyjuliapkg/README.md

 ### Offline mode

-If you set the environment variable `PYTHON_JULIAPKG_OFFLINE=yes` then JuliaPkg will operate in offline mode.
+If you set the environment variable `PYTHON_JULIAPKG_OFFLINE=yes` (or the option `-X juliapkg_offline=yes` to `python`) then JuliaPkg will operate in offline mode.
 This means it will not attempt to download Julia or any packages.

 Resolving will fail if Julia is not already installed.
 It is up to you to install any required Julia packages.